LLNL/sundials/doc/superbuild/source/developers/testing/CI.rst

 to configure and build any third-party libraries needed by the SUNDIALS configuration and generates an initial CMake cache file for building SUNDIALS.
-Other packages can be added to ``spack_packages/<package name>/package.py`` if the default Spack package needs to be overriden.
+Other packages can be added to ``spack_packages/<package name>/package.py`` if the default Spack package needs to be overridden.
 We do this currently for Caliper, as we need a newer version than in the Spack commit currently used.

 Updating Spack